maxicandelero/design-patterns/Patterns/Proxy/README.md

 ## Example

 The most common applications of the Proxy pattern are lazy loading, caching, controlling the access, logging, etc. A Proxy can perform one of these things and then, depending on the result, pass the execution to the same method in a linked RealSubject object.
+Maybe used also for adding a thread-safe feature to an existing class without changing the existing class’s code.